 Bundaberg has a wide selection of hotels and is perfect for those wanting to take a break from the road when travelling from Brisbane to Far North Queensland.

 What is the Best Hotel in Bundaberg?

 Bundaberg City Centre Motels

 Overlooking Burnett River, this motel is located in the heart of Bundaberg’s central business district.
-As a reliable tourist motel, they have a tour desk that is available for trips to Hervey Bay, Lady Elliot Island, and the local Bundaberg Rum factory tours.
+As a reliable tourist motel, they have a tour desk that is available for trips to Hervey Bay, Lady Elliot Island, and the local Bundaberg Rum factory tour.

 The hotel has a contemporary look with modern rooms that include a fridge and tea/coffee making facilities.
 Most of the rooms have a spa bath, and some have private balconies.

 Riviera Motel Bundaberg is located in a tourist area of Bundaberg.
 This traditional-style, 4-star hotel offers quiet and serene oasis for tourists and visitors.